Temmy1997/temi-library/AWS/aws-certs/solutions-architect/Amazon-RDS.md

 * Helps to make your application stateless.
 * Since it's managed by AWS, it take care of the OS maintencae, patching, configurstion, monitoring, failure recovery abd backup.
 * Amazon elastic cache require you to do heavy application code changes

+## Architecture for using Elactiv Cache
+ * Application will query elastic cache (Cache hit )
+ * if its not available, it will get from the RDS abd store Elastic CAHCE (Cache miss)
+ * Storing data in the cache will help to reduce load from the RDS datbase

+REIDIS
+* Multi-AZ WITH Auto-failover
+* Read replicas to scale reads, Have high avalability
+* Has a data durability
+* Support sets and sorted sets
+* Has backup and restore
+*

+MEMCACHED
+* no high avalability
+* No backup and restore
+* Non persistent
+* Uses MULTI-NODE for partitioning (SHARDING)

+## Elastic cache security
+* Elastic cache uses IAM authentication for Redis
+* IAM policies are only usd fro AWS API -Level security
+* REDUS AUTHENTICATION
+  * Password or token can be created for Redis Cluster
+  * Its an extra level of security for the cahce after the secirty group
+  * Suppprt SSL flight encryption
+* Memcached
+  * Supports SASL -based authentication (advanced_)

+## Parrern for ELASTIC cache
+* Lazy Loading: Read data is cached
+* Write Through: Add or update data in the cache when written in DB
+* Session store: STORE temporary session date is cache
+*
+*